What is a Menopause Belly Fat? 8 Causes of a Menopausal Belly

 Menopause causes your metabolism to slow, with some studies indicating your body burns fewer calories daily.

-So if you don’t reduce the number of calories you consume per day, it will increase your menopausal belly fat.
+If you don’t reduce the number of calories you consume daily, you will increase your menopausal belly fat.
 As a result, cutting back on takeout, such as fried foods, is an excellent way to control your portions.

-You can try having several meals in a day, but the portions should be small.
-This helps your body to break down the food quickly.
+You can try having several meals daily, but the portions should be small.
+This will help your body break down the food quickly.

 Stay Vertical More Often

 When your body is in motion, it burns a lot of calories.
-Staying vertical isn’t the same as working out, albeit you should also do that, but when your body remains upright more often, it can expend more calories than when you’re sitting down.
+Staying vertical isn’t the same as working out, although you should also do that.
+However, staying upright more often can expend more calories than sitting down.

-If you love binge-watching and don’t want to stand up often, you can get a pedal exerciser and place it in front of your couch.
-This will help you exercise while still catching up on your favorite movies, sports, and TV shows.
+If you don’t want to stand up often, you can get a pedal exerciser and place it in front of your couch.
+This will help you exercise while catching up on your favorite movies, sports, and TV shows.

 Strength Training

-According to the CDC (center for disease control), you need at least 2 and half hours of cardio every week to stay healthy.
-Most women get the cardio portion right but what they don’t do is incorporate strength training into their routines.
+According to the CDC (Centers for Disease Control), you must do at least 2.5 hours of cardio daily to stay healthy.
+Most women do the cardio portion right but don’t incorporate strength training into their routines.

-You don’t need to go to the gym; you can use your own body weight via push-ups, squats, etc. You can also invest in dumbbells or resistance bands.
+You don’t need to go to the gym; you can use your body weight for push-ups, squats, and other exercises.
+You can also invest in dumbbells or resistance bands.

 Final Thought